Bea Millan-Windorski

 |

-Born to an immigrant family in Wisconsin, Millan-Windorski studied US–ASEAN relations before entering pageantry.
-She represented the United States at Miss Earth 2024, where she won the supplemental title Miss Earth – Water.
+Born to an immigrant family in Milwaukee, Wisconsin, Millan-Windorski studied history and international relations and worked as a model before entering pageantry.
+She previously won Miss Earth USA 2024 and represented the United States at Miss Earth 2024, where she won the supplemental title Miss Earth Water.

-After her stint in the competition, she moved to the Philippines.
-In 2026, the accredited partner of La Union for the Miss Universe Philippines competition named her as their candidate for the 2026 edition, where she won the main title.
+After her participation in the competition, she moved to the Philippines permanently and became active with civil society.
+In 2026, the accredited partner of La Union for the Miss Universe Philippines pageant named her as their candidate for that year's edition, where she won the main title.

 Early life and education

-She went to Whitefish Bay High School where she was a member of the varsity dance team, string orchestra, and the debate team, and ballet and cello at the Milwaukee Ballet School and the Wisconsin Conservatory of Music, respectively.[2]
-She attended the University of Wisconsin-Madison and received bachelor's degrees in History and International Relations.[2]
-While at college, she became a member of the Psi Chapter of Kappa Alpha Theta.
-Her research interests included US–ASEAN relations.[2]
+Millan-Windorski attended Whitefish Bay High School, where she was a member of the varsity dance team, string orchestra, and the debate team.
+She also attended the Wisconsin Conservatory of Music and the Milwaukee Ballet School to learn the cello and study ballet, respectively.[6]
+At university, she double-majored in history and international relations at the University of Wisconsin–Madison, where she became a member of the Psi Chapter of the Kappa Alpha Theta sorority.
+Her research interests included US–ASEAN relations.[5]
+In January 2024, she completed a fellowship with the Philippine Embassy and an internship in Washington, D.C.[5]

 Pageantry

-Millan-Windorski represented Wisconsin at the Miss Earth USA 2024.
 In preparation for the pageant, she trained with Alma Cabasal, Miss Philippines Earth Water 2013, and collaborated with Los Angeles-based Filipino designer Carl Andrada for her gowns in both the preliminary round and the finals.
-She went on to win the title, becoming the first Filipino American to win the contest, at the age of 21.[4][5]
+She went on to win the title, becoming the first Filipino-American to win the contest.[9][10]

 Miss Universe Philippines 2026

-Millan-Windorski qualified for the top 30 through the selection committee' choices and progressed through the top 15 and top 7.[12]
-During the final question-and-answer portion, she was asked about the importance of representing the Philippines on the global stage despite the citizens' frustration over their country.[13]
-In her response, she emphasized the "limitless potential of the Filipino people", noting her love for country and identity as a Filipina who grew up in a "non-diverse" area in the United States and pledged to be a "public servant" as a titleholder.[14]
+Millan-Windorski qualified for the top 30 through the selection committee' choices and progressed through the top 15 and top 7.[23]
+For her evening gown, she collaborated with Anthony Ramirez for a copper-gold beaded design titled "Elyucana", inspired by the beaches of La Union.[24][25]
+In the final question-and-answer portion, she was asked about the importance of representing the Philippines on the global stage despite the citizens' frustration over their country.[26]
+In her response, she emphasized the "limitless potential of the Filipino people", noting her love for country and identity as a Filipina who grew up in a "non-diverse" area in the United States and pledged to be a "public servant" as a titleholder.[27]

-At the end of the event, she was named the winner, being crowned by her predecessor, Ahtisa Manalo of Quezon.[15]
+At the end of the event, she was named the winner, and was crowned by her predecessor, Ahtisa Manalo of Quezon.[28][29]

 Miss Universe 2026

-Millan-Windorski will represent the Philippines at Miss Universe 2026.[15]
+Millan-Windorski will represent the Philippines at the Miss Universe 2026 competition in Puerto Rico in November 2026.[28]

 Personal life